samreaksmey777/homeworks/w1d1-homeworks/w1d1-concepts.md

 ## Answser exercise B : Map the ML Lifecycle
 **Scenario:** A hospital wants to predict which patients admintted to the ER are at high risk of readmission within 30 days.
 ```
-1. Problem Definition : The goal is to predict wether patient addminted to the ER will be readmitted within 30days of discharge.
+1. Problem Definition : Predict if an ER patient will return within 30 days.
+It is a binary classification problem (high risk or low risk).
+The goal is to reduce readmissions.
-  The end user are case managers and nurses who will use a risk scores to trigger early intervention.
-  "Good enough" means catching a meaningful proportion of high-risk patients without overwhelming staff with false alarms.
-2. Data Collection :
+2. Data Collection : Collect patient data like age, history, diagnosis, and past visits.
+Include lab results and treatments.
+Use past data with known outcomes.
-3. EDA & Preprocessing :
+3. EDA & Preprocessing : Check the data for patterns and missing values.
+Clean the data and convert categories into numbers.
+Remove unnecessary features.
-4. Model training :
+4. Model training : Train a model using the data (e.g., logistic regression).
+Split data into training and testing sets.
+The model learns to predict risk.
+5. Evaluation : Measure performance using accuracy, precision, and recall.
+Focus on correctly identifying high-risk patients.
+Make sure the model works well on new data.
+6. Deployment : Use the model in the hospital system.
+It predicts risk when a patient arrives.
+Doctors can use it to make decisions.
+7. Track model performance over time.
+Check if accuracy drops.
+Retrain the model if needed.
 ```